blockEDUtech/reputation/README.md

 # reputation
 Prototyping the blockEDU distributed reputation system based on UniTEC

-Considering using devp2p kad with chord modifications.
+Considering using devp2p kad with chord or coral modifications.